 A week of writing and island living.
-This program is full.
-To join the waiting list or for inquiries, please email.
+This retreat is now full.

 Dates: January 27-February 2, 2019

 This retreat takes place at the Villas at Po’ipū Kai.
 In order for each participant to receive maximum attention on their work, registration is limited to six.

 Live and write among the plumeria, hibiscus, and beauty of Po’ipū, Kaua’i.
 The Kaua’i Writers’ Retreat is designed to get you to a completed short-short story in one week in one of the most beautiful, inspirational places for writers in the world.

 Workshop Description: “The Garden and the Wild”